March 7, 2022CMMS

-Six Sigma’s ultimate success depends on accurate data collection, definable business goals, and a Lean manufacturing approach.
-Scientific thinking coupled with responsive action most often yield measurable improvements.
+Six Sigma’s success depends on accurate data collection, definable business goals, and a Lean manufacturing approach.
+Scientific thinking coupled with responsive action most often yields measurable improvements.

 7. Strengthen Organizational Culture

 Maintaining world-class operations is dependent on teamwork, integrity, accountability, and problem-solving.
-As previously mentioned, proactive attitudes start at the top and trickle down.
-Additionally, prioritize initiatives to attract the best and brightest talent.
+Proactive attitudes start at the top and trickle down.

 Depending on your industry, this can mean enforcing flexible work policies, continuing education initiatives, and competitive employee benefits packages.
 Take care of your employees, and they will take care of you.